 Ms Tamara Stacey

-Counselling Service offers free, confidential assessment and counselling support to students both in-person or online.
-The counsellors offer Mental Health First Aid which educates and raises awareness about mental health and empowers people to respond appropriately.
+All ACU counsellors are experienced and trained psychologists or social workers.
+They assist students via one-to-one counselling, psychoeducational groups and the provision of relevant resources and referral.
+The counsellors also offer Mental Health First Aid which educates and raises awareness about mental health and empowers people to respond appropriately.
 A number of early intervention stress management programs are offered on each campus and a range of workshops are offered on the campuses to encourage proactive health management.

 Dr Darko Hajzler

 The Student Enrichment Unit seeks to develop a rich, enjoyable and diverse campus culture that engages students, staff and the wider community in a vibrant and dynamic campus life, initiatives include: